Skip to content

 You may filter your view based on the file source by selecting one of the 3 options in the drop-down menu:

-1. Any source: all files including uploaded files and files from analysis results
+1. All files: all files including uploaded files and files from analysis results

 2. Uploaded files: files specifically uploaded to IDEAS